 The leaders for the 2013-2014 ICS class are Gary Ballou, ICS Coordinator and, Dan Gerbus, ICS Assistant Coordinator.

 1. Completed Application Form – Follow the link at the top of this page to fill out the application form.

 Resumes must include:

 Outdoor and climbing related education, dates, organization, class

-4. ICS Skills Test - August 20, 2012, 7:00 PM at the Mazama Mountaineering Center.
+4. ICS Skills Test - You may test either on Thursday, August 15, 2013; or Wednesday, August 21 at 7:00 PM at the Mazama Mountaineering Center.
 The ICS Skills Test will require that you perform the following skills correctly the first time: